Online Consultations

 Blood tests at HRI and CRHWhere exactly?

-If the times we offer for blood taking prove inconvenient, there is also a walking-in, no-appointment phlebotomy service, open to all adults and adolescents, offered by both Huddersfield Royal Infirmary and Calderdale Royal Hospital.
+If the times we offer for blood taking prove inconvenient, there is also a by appointment only hospital phlebotomy service, open to all adults and adolescents, offered by both Huddersfield Royal Infirmary and Calderdale Royal Hospital.

 Blood tests for house-bound patients